Grauenwolf/BrimstoneMissions/DocumentationDocNet/XP.md

 ﻿
 # XP

-These rules are for heros only.
+These rules are for heroes only.
 [Allies](Allies.htm#ally-xp-and-upgrades) have their own XP rules.

 ## XP For Fights